If you are a church leader there will probably come a time when a member asks you about a church member business directory.

 Be aware that a church business directory may be sending an unintended message.

-No matter the business, the church needs to be cautious about sending a message of endorsing any business or person.
+No matter the business, the church needs to be cautious about sending a message or endorsing any business or person.

 4. Maintaining Current Information

-As church leaders we want to assist our church members when we can so it is important to think through solutions that can be a benefit to all parties.
+As church leaders, we want to assist our church members when we can, so it is important to think through solutions that can benefit all parties.

 Possible Solutions